kiehozero/atu-progda-assignment/README.md

 # Programming for Data Analysis Assignment

-A repository for the dataset synthesis project in ATU Programming for Data Analytics 2022
+A repository for the dataset synthesis project in ATU Programming for Data Analytics 2022.
+I have listed here the project requirements given by the lecturer, as well as my referencing and the initial queries I ran.
+All of my explanations of the dataset are given in the [Jupyter Notebook](\assignment.ipnyb) that is contained within this repository.
+# TEST LINK ABOVE

 ## Task